Jana Gallus

 UCLA Anderson School of Management

-Other hats I’m wearing:
+Other hats I’m wearing (selected roles)

 Founding Director, Center for Incentive Design